Horizon Europe - Analysis of the Strategic Plan for the Year: R&D and Innovation Layout Amid Geopolitical Changes

 23/12/2025

-3. New R&I Needs and Potential Generated by Global Challenges
+- Emerging R&D Needs and Potential Driven by Global Challenges

-6. Evolution of the Geopolitical Landscape and Its Consequences
+- Evolution and Consequences of the Geopolitical Landscape

-12. Gap Analysis and Strategic Positioning Across Sectors
+- Gap Analysis and Strategic Compensation Across Various Fields

 Document Introduction

 The world is currently experiencing multiple overlapping crises and geopolitical restructuring.
-Events such as the COVID-19 pandemic, the Russia-Ukraine conflict, the energy crisis, and climate change have heightened uncertainty, underscoring the urgency for the EU to build open strategic autonomy and resilience.
-In this context, research and innovation (R&I) has become central to the EU's policy agenda.
-As the EU's flagship R&I funding framework, the formulation and implementation of the Horizon Europe programme's strategic plan for 2025-2027 are directly linked to the EU's capacity for green and digital transitions and its ability to address global challenges.
+Events such as the COVID-19 pandemic, the Russia-Ukraine conflict, the energy crisis, and climate change have intensified uncertainty, highlighting the urgency for the EU's open strategic autonomy and resilience building.
+In this context, Research and Innovation (R&I) has become central to the EU's policy agenda.
+As the EU's flagship R&D funding framework, the strategic planning and implementation of the Horizon Europe programme for 2025-2027 are directly linked to the EU's capacity for green transition, digital transition, and addressing global challenges.

-Based on solid empirical research and forward-looking analysis, this report systematically reviews the current state and global positioning of the EU's R&I ecosystem, providing an in-depth analysis of core issues such as strategic dependencies, technological gaps, and regional imbalances faced by the EU amidst global changes.
-By integrating data from the December 2022 citizen engagement activities, the 12-week public consultation (involving 2258 respondents), and various policy documents and data sources, the report constructs an analytical framework covering four key dimensions: societal challenges, the R&I landscape, innovation needs, and programme potential.
+Based on solid empirical research and forward-looking analysis, this report systematically outlines the current state and global positioning of the EU's R&I ecosystem.
+It provides an in-depth analysis of core issues faced by the EU under global changes, including strategic dependencies, technological gaps, and regional imbalances.
+By integrating data from the December 2022 citizen engagement activities, the 12-week public consultation (involving 2258 respondents), and various policy documents and data, the report constructs an analytical framework covering four dimensions: social challenges, the R&D landscape, innovation needs, and programme potential.

-Key findings reveal that while the EU remains a powerhouse in scientific output (accounting for 20% globally in 2020), it lags behind the United States, China, and Japan in areas such as R&D intensity (R&D expenditure as a percentage of GDP) and patents in digital technologies.
-Although the EU maintains a leading position in the green transition, it must contend with the rapid catch-up of economies like China.
+Key findings reveal that while the EU remains a powerhouse in scientific output (accounting for 20% globally in 2020), it lags behind the United States, China, and Japan in areas such as R&D intensity (percentage of GDP) and digital technology patents.
+Although it maintains a lead in the green transition, it must contend with the rapid catch-up of economies like China.
 In terms of digital sovereignty, there are risks of strategic dependency in key technology areas such as artificial intelligence and cybersecurity.
-The report identifies three priority directions for future EU R&I: systemic changes related to the Green Deal, achieving autonomy and control in digital and technological transformation, and building resilience encompassing civil security, health security, and social equity.
+The report identifies three priority directions for future EU R&D: systemic changes related to the Green Deal, achieving autonomy and control in digital and technological transformation, and resilience building encompassing civil security, health security, and social equity.